Introduction

 The gravel blocks were transported from offshore to local beaches by tidal action.
 The exact location of Site 5 is still under investigation through diving expeditions.

-Various methods for locating Site 5 have been trialled and developed by a dive team from the University of Southampton from 2012 to 2015.
+Various methods for locating Site 5 have been trialed and developed by a dive team from the University of Southampton from 2012 to 2015.

 After a few weather-related setbacks, the final dive of the 2015 season saw the identification of in situ, outcropping deposits on an area of seabed known locally as the Monks.
 The same location also yielded the first fossil find of the dives, a heavily mineralised rhino leg bone.
 It is possible that this is the broad location of Site 5.